 The school’s internship and assessment coordinator will help you find learning opportunities in journalism and public relations.
 The university’s student-operated media, such as the Daily Iowan, DITV, and radio station KRUI-FM, also offer opportunities to gain on-the-job experience.

 Several campus chapters of national organizations offer leadership experiences and career preparation.
-They include Kappa Tau Alpha, a national society honoring scholarship in journalism; the National Association of Black Journalists; the Public Relations Student Society of America; the Society of Professional Journalists; and Ed on Campus, a group devoted to the magazine industry.
+They include Kappa Tau Alpha, a national society honoring scholarship in journalism; the National Association of Black Journalists; the Public Relations Student Society of America; and Ed on Campus, a group devoted to the magazine industry.

 Faculty, Facilities, and Resources